Informatievlaanderen/VSDS-LDESServer4J/README.md

 | `fragmentation-geospatial` | `ldes-server-fragmentation-geospatial`                 | Allows fragmentation in based on a geospatial property.                                                                     |
 | `fragmentation-reference`  | `ldes-server-fragmentation-reference`                  | Allows fragmentation in based on a textual property.                                                                        |

+*: The `ldes-server-domain` is the core domain module of the LDES server and is always loaded in.
+To keep the graph clean, it is not shown in the graph.
+Next to that, the `postgres-liquibase` module will always be loaded in to assure correct database creation.

-*: The `postgres-admin-repository`, as shown by the dependency graph, will be loaded in by the other above-mentioned functionality profiles.
+**: The `postgres-admin-repository`, as shown by the dependency graph, will be loaded in by the other above-mentioned functionality profiles.
 But when used separately, it needs to be loaded in manually.

 ## How To Run